Tiksi in Russia

 The publicly available fundamentals of Tiksi's logistical indispensability are the airport and the seaport.
 Meanwhile, a full-fledged military base and a full-year-round aerodrome guarantee Tiksi's role as a key stronghold in the chain of the northern Arctic Sea shield.

-In addition, Tiksi is significant for the popular tourist cruise on the Lena River to the Arctic Ocean "Yakutsk-Tiksi-Yakutsk", international scientific expeditions (about 15 expeditions annually), the state nature reserve of federal importance "Ust-Lensky", polar geocosmophysical observatory, as well as the military base of the 3rd division of anti-aircraft defense of the 45th Army of Air Force and Air Defense of the Northern Fleet.
+In addition, Tiksi is significant for the popular tourist cruise on the Lena River to the Arctic Ocean "Yakutsk-Tiksi-Yakutsk", international scientific expeditions (about 15 expeditions annually), the state nature reserve of federal importance "Ust-Lensky", polar geocosmophysical observatory, as well as the military base of the 3rd division of anti-aircraft defence of the 45th Army of Air Force and Air Defence of the Northern Fleet.

 Along with the renewal of the Moscow-Tiksi flight route, the port reconstruction will contribute to the development of Arctic tourism.
 As part of measures to develop tourism, the formation of the tourist and recreational cluster "Russian North of the Arctic" is also taking place.

 Together with the tourist direction, scientific activities are also being developed.
 Specifically, it is planned to create a branch of the Scientific and Research Center "North" in the Bulunsky district and a test range near Tiksi, which will allow not only to raise funds from external sources but also to test new technologies in real conditions of the Arctic.